paypal/nemo-core/README.md

 Setting `register: true` will cause this plugin to register whether or not you supply any accompanying configuration in the Nemo.setup config object.

+### More on plugins

+More on plugin authoring can be found here: https://github.com/paypal/nemo-docs/blob/master/plugins.md

+File issues for new plugin creation here: https://github.com/paypal/nemo-plugin-registry/issues

 ## API

 ### Nemo constructor